 The Mandal Commission, synonymous with Socially and Educationally Backward Classes Commission (SEBC), was formed on 1st January 1979 by the Janata Party under the Prime Ministership of the then Prime Minister Morarji Desai.
 The commission was chaired by B.P.
 Mandal, who made efforts to redress the caste issues in the country.
 The commission report suggested the reservation of the backward classes to 49%.
-It drew widespread protests in 1980 after V.P.
+It drew widespread protests in 1980 after the V.P.
 Singh Government announced its implementation.
-Later Hon’ble apex court had granted a temporary stay order, but from 1992 onwards, the central government implemented it in its jobs.
+Later Hon’ble apex court granted a temporary stay order, but from 1992 onwards, the central government implemented it in its jobs.

 - Why Mandal Commission was Formed

 - 11 Indicators of Mandal Commission

 - Impact of Mandal Commission